spiral-project/daybed/README.rst

 Daybed
 ######

-Daybed is a form validation and data storage API, built on top of couchdb.
+Daybed is a form-validation and data-storage API.

-In other words, it's a way to create definitions (models), do validation from here and filter the results.
+It is a way to create definitions (models) and to do validation on some incoming data using these definitions.

 Why ?
 =====

+You can do a lot of things with this kind of service, so these use-cases are only some of the possibilities we would like to offer.

-Maybe do you know google forms?
-It let you define a model and generate a form from it.
-Then users without any computer knowledge will use this form to submit information which will then be available into a spreadsheet.
+Maybe do you know Google forms?
+That's a service letting you design a form and exposing it to end users, so then you can access the results.

-That's working out pretty well, but tied you to the Google services.
-There are several issues to this: you can't change the way the google API work to match your needs and you need to let google store all this information on their server, and accept their terms of service.
+That's working pretty well but nothing there is done in the open.
+Google now has all your data ;) In addition to that, the APIs to access this data are not that funny, you can't interact with them without dealing with rows and cells… which probably isn't what you want.

-As a data geek and librist, I don't think that's a reasonable choice.
+As a data geek and librist, I don't think that google forms is a reasonable choice.

-**Daybed** tries to solve this by providing a REST API able to do validation for you, depending on some rules you defined, and it is a free software, so you can modify it if you want / need.
+**Daybed** tries to solve this very problem by providing a REST API able to do validation for you, depending on some rules you defined.
+Oh, and of course it is a free software, so you can modify it if you want / need.

 Okay, what does it looks like, then?
 ====================================